WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 This layer analyzes how key rulings operationalize Layer 1's promises—revealing not how the system *should* work, but how it *actually* works.

+The Critical Role of Layer 2: Judicial Gatekeeping Positioned second, judicial rulings are the first translation of abstract rules into practice.
+They operate on three axes:
+AxisKey QuestionsIllustrative Evidence(a) Transcript as RecordWhat is sufficient for appeal?
+What tolerance exists for imperfect transcripts?M (A Child) [2025] EWCA Civ 440: appeal allowed due to missing reasons (FPR 3A.9); Re X [2016] EWFC B43: imperfect transcript must be sent to avoid delay(b) Transcript as PublicationWhen is release refused?
+How do courts balance privacy vs transparency?MA22P50084: transcript exposed judicial bias only because published; anonymisation warnings routinely block release(c) Consent AsymmetryWhat happens when parties split on publication?Local authority objects → publication blocked; parent consents → still refused (anonymisation not guaranteed)

 ### 7.2.0 Methodological Note: Identifying Transparency Case Law

 #### 7.2.0.1 Case Identification Through Professional Sources